Rani-dha/DSA/README.md

 # Problem Solving
 Problems solved by me in coding platforms like GeeksForGeeks, HackerRank, Leetcode.
-The purpose of this repo is to improve my problem solving skills.
+The purpose of this repo is to improve my problem solving and logical skills.

 <!-- # Data Structure and Algorithmns (DSA)